janelia-flyem/marktips/README.md

     "tplace": time in seconds to place to do items "ttotal": tfind + tplace

-    "locations": list of [x, y, z] locations of the tips "nlocations": number of locations
+    "locations": list of [x, y, z] locations of the tips in the RoI "nlocations": number of tips found
-    "nplaced": number of to do items placed; if nplaced < nlocations, it indicates that some locations already had to do items, which were not replaced
+    "nlocationsRoI": number of tips found in the input RoI "nplaced": number of to do items placed; if nplaced < nlocations, it indicates that some locations already had to do items, which were not replaced
     }
 ```